 But you can have parody without satire, and satire without parody.

-Satire can be a great way to make a memorable point.
-It can push home an important message without sounding preachy or boring.
+Satire can be a powerful way to make a point that sticks.
+It lets you highlight what matters without sounding overly serious or preachy.

-You could take aim at a much-disliked trend in your niche through a satirical news story, for instance.
-Or you could use gentle satire to help the reader understand what they’re doing wrong.
+You might take aim at a frustrating trend in your niche through a satirical story.
+Or you could use a lighter touch to help readers see where they’re going wrong.